Radio-Active-Scout/djangocms-mysql-dockercompose/README.md

 Don't forget to:
 1. create your .env file.
 2. start the app.
-3. attach shell to appengine container to run `$ python manage.py migrate`.
+3. attach shell to appengine container to run `$ python manage.py migrate`
-4. in same shell, create a superuser for admin `$ python manage.py createsuperuser`.
+4. in same shell, create a superuser for admin `$ python manage.py createsuperuser`
 5. shouldn't need to, but give the container the ol' turn it off and on again...